BIOGRAPHY – SUMMARY

 Echevarria’s style and technique draws from the tradition of Photography, Documentary Film and Painting.
 He is widely recognized by his series of paintings where he depicts business men, as well as urban life —still and in motion, and explores philosophical issues on those matters.

-Ofill Echevarria’s body of work includes a series of Pictures In Motion, in regard of the city of New York; a project that has been part of the artist’s pictorial exhibitions since 2011, although it was officially presented throughout 2013.
+Ofill Echevarria’s body of work includes a series of what he has called, Pictures In Motion [Moving Pictures] with regard to the city of New York; a project that has been part of the artist’s pictorial exhibitions since 2011, although it was officially presented throughout 2013.
+He is currently working mainly on two different pictorial projects, as well as in the development of the Moving Art Picture concept, both theoretically and technologically.